-Learning the verb avoir will make things easy when you will need to build compound tenses or use some expressions containing it.
+Learning the conjugation of the verb avoir will make things easy when you will need to build compound tenses or use some expressions containing it.

-In this article, you’ll learn discover the different uses of the verb avoir, its conjugation in present tense and some common expressions in which it is used.
+In this article, you’ll learn the different uses of the verb avoir, its conjugation in present tense, and some related common expressions.

 As a verb, Avoir can have different meanings.
 It can :